-A tireless visionary, Janine writes extensively, has provided expert testimony and advice to state legislatures, and helps leading companies implement harassment prevention, diversity, ethics, and compliance programs.
+A tireless thought-leader, Janine writes extensively, has provided expert testimony and advice to state legislatures, and helps leading companies implement harassment prevention, diversity, ethics, and compliance programs.
 Janine is a sought-after speaker and has been published and interviewed in the mainstream media including The Washington Post, Fast Company, USA Today, Bloomberg Business, TechCrunch, and Startup Grind.
 She’s presented at Society of Ethics and Compliance; Techstars FounderCon; Founders Network, and The Club.

 Prior to founding Emtrain, Janine was a partner at Employment Law Partners where she specialized in solving labor and employment problems for high tech firms including Google, Intuit and a variety of start-ups.
-Janine also worked as counsel at Liebert Cassidy Whitmore, served as Board Member of the Northern California Human Resources Association, and authored of The HR Handbook, designed to help young tech companies navigate workplace laws.
+Janine also worked as counsel at Liebert Cassidy Whitmore, served as Board Member of the Northern California Human Resources Association, and authored The HR Handbook, designed to help young tech companies navigate workplace laws.

-Janine earned her JD at University of California Hastings School of Law and a BA in English and Political Science at the University of California Berkeley
+Janine earned her JD at University of California Hastings School of Law and a BA in English and Political Science at the University of California Berkeley.